Rene-Damm/flux-ml/README.md

 {
 }

+// Just like for value arguments, the most appropriate implementation is selected based on
+// the actual type arguments supplied to a call (only that this happens at compile time, unlike
+// with value arguments).
+method Random< Integer >() : Integer
+{
+	return 123;
+}
+method Random< Float >() : Float
+{
+	return 123.0;
+}

 // Type aliases may have parameters, too.
 Like this one from the "standard library". object Nothing;
 type Optional< Object > = Object | Nothing;